 Farallon Islands Whale Watching (May - November)

-The 2015 Farallon Islands whale watching season starts on May 24.
+The 2015 Farallon Islands whale watching season is underway.
 Follow the links at right to book.

 The Farallon Islands, located 27 miles west of San Francisco in the Gulf of the Farallones National Marine Sanctuary, lie amid a food-rich ecosystem that attracts blue, humpback, and minke whales, dolphins, seals, sea lions, and seabirds for feeding and breeding.

 Researchers have catalogued 36 species of marine mammals, including 18 species of whales and dolphins, and have identified individual humpbacks and blue whales who return to the area year after year.

 Additionally, more than 250,000 nesting seabirds can be found in the Sanctuary, the largest seabird rookery in the contiguous United States.
 Here one can find Tufted Puffins, Pigeon Guillemots, Rhinoceros Auklets, Common Murres, Shearwaters, Jaegers, Phalaropes, Western Grebes, Northern Fulmars, Black-footed Albatrosses, Cormorants, Terns, Ashy Storm Petrels, Brown Pelicans, Red Phalaropes, Pomarine Parasitic Jaegers, South Polar Skuas, several species of gulls, and the occasional Marbled Murrelet.
 Bird diversity is best in May, June, and July.

 All trips are led by expert naturalists who assist with locating whales, identifying seabirds and other marine life, and who provide informative presentations throughout the trip on the history of the islands and the marine ecology of the area.